mrseanryan/datasciencecoursera/README.md

 - [SWIRL notes](./Scripts/swirl-notes.rmd)

+# R quotes

 > Everything that exists is an object.
 > Everything that happens is a function call.
 > — John Chambers

+> R has developed a special representation of dates and times